Should Gorsuch Speak At The Trump Hotel In DC? It’s Complicated.

-Gorsuch will address the Defending Freedom Luncheon hosted by The Fund for American Studies (TFAS) in late September.
+Gorsuch will address The Fund for American Studies’ (TFAS) Defending Freedom Luncheon in late September.
 The appearance raises two ethical issues.
 The first concerns a longstanding rule precluding federal judges from participating in fundraising activities.
-The latter concerns the venue itself, which is owned by President Donald Trump and is currently the subject of litigation that hypothetically could one day appear before the Supreme Court.
+The latter concerns the venue itself, which is owned by President Donald Trump and is currently the subject of litigation that could one day appear before the Supreme Court.

 Common Cause, a left wing advocacy group, sent a letter to Gorsuch Tuesday encouraging the justice to withdraw from the event.

 “Your participation in the luncheon raises ethical matters that bear on the public’s confidence in the Supreme Court and its impartial administration of justice,” the letter reads.

 TFAS President Roger Ream told The Daily Caller News Foundation that the organization has not and will not raise funds in connection with Gorsuch’s appearance.